firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-95-09/2021-09-28-the-magnitude-of-it-all.md

 "Can't do that, I'm afraid.
 Can....
 Can we meet?
 I've got something to show you."

-You're caught off guard, but after a moment, you agree.
+You're caught off guard but, after a moment, you agree.
 We arrange a time.

 You don't ask how I am.
 I haven't asked it of you either.